KadenWingert/KeyStrokeRush/README.md

-# Project #1: Typing Game
+# Typing Game
 ### Scenario:
-You are to create a typing game that can be played through the Cygwin terminal.
+ Create a typing game that can be played through the Cygwin terminal.
 Words will appear in a box and the player will need to type the words before they reach the bottom of the box or the game will end.
 ******
 ### Code Requirements: